 Please visit the Cyprus Interaction Lab Google Scholar profile to view a complete list of the publications of the Cyprus Interaction Lab team.
 Please browse below for indicative videos of our work within our research themes.

-How can technologically-mediated ‘play-like’ activities enrich the learning experience and support the development of knowledge and skills, based on the assumption that we Learn as we Play while engaging our (physical or digital) Bodies and Brains.
+Theme 1: EMBODIED PLAY AND LEARNING USING TECHNOLOGY – How can technologically-mediated ‘play-like’ activity enrich the learning experience and support the development of knowledge and skills, based on the assumption that we Learn as we Play while engaging our (physical or digital) bodies and brains?

-- Embodied learning is kinesthetic, collaborative, and multimodal and requires the involvement of the human body as a whole for the transport of messages.
-This work investigates the effectiveness and acceptability of an interactive floor which is based on multi-sensor technology and mediates interactive math games.
-A number of 1st grade students in the public schools of Cyprus participated in the study.
-Results provided evidence that embodied learning methods are acceptable by both students and teachers, can be successfully used in formal educational settings, can enrich teaching and learning and children’s engagement, and can help researchers to advance their views of the mechanisms of cognitive processing.
+- Embodied learning is kinesthetic, collaborative and multimodal and requires the involvement of the human body as a whole for the transport of messages.
+We study the effectiveness and acceptability of an interactive floor which is based on multi-sensor technology and mediates interactive math games.
+Results from 1st grade students in the public schools of Cyprus provided evidence that embodied learning methods are acceptable by both students and teachers, can be successfully used in formal educational settings, can enrich teaching and learning and children’s engagement, and can help researchers to advance their views of the mechanisms of cognitive processing.

 - The study involved NAO and four children in pre-primary school aged 3-5 years.
 NAO was placed in a playground together with other toys and children were encouraged to interact with NAO and play as they wished.
 The results of the study showed that children can easily interact with this humanoid robot.
 They showed particular interest to NAO when he danced and when he was in need of help (for example when he fell down) demonstrating caring behavior such as kisses, hugs and cuddling.

 [Ioannou, A., Andreou, E., Christofi, M. (2015).
 Preschoolers’ interest and caring behaviour around a humanoid robot.
 TechTrends, 59 (2), 23-26.]